LYFsmile Logo

 1. Mild Intellectual Disability

-• Child can learn basic reading, writing, and math slowly.
+• A child can learn basic reading, writing, and math slowly.

 • Can do many daily tasks with a little guidance.